orhanayd/noneDB/README.md

 - Database names are sanitized to `[A-Za-z0-9' -]` only

 ### Performance
-- Optimized for datasets up to 10,000 records
+- Optimized for datasets up to 10,000 records per shard
-- Usable up to 100,000 records with acceptable latency
+- **With sharding:** Usable up to 500,000 records with good performance for key-based lookups
-- Not recommended for 500K+ records (high memory, slow operations)
+- Without sharding: Not recommended for 100K+ records
-- Each operation reads/writes entire file
+- Filter-based queries scan all shards (or entire file)
-- No indexing support
+- No indexing support (use key-based lookups for best performance)

 ### Data Integrity
 - No transactions support
 - No foreign key constraints
 - Concurrent writes use file locking but race conditions possible
-- Deleted records leave `null` entries (file doesn't shrink)
+- Deleted records leave `null` entries (use `compact()` to reclaim space)

 ### Character Encoding
 - Database names: Only `A-Z`, `a-z`, `0-9`, space, hyphen, apostrophe allowed